 Memory loss accompanies many neurological syndromes.
 We use behavioural measures and brain imaging to understand how the normal processes underlying memory function are disrupted by disease.

 Our research focuses on memory impairments as a result of Alzheimer's disease, limbic encephalitis, epilepsy, stroke and frontotemporal dementia.

-Our team consists of neurologists, clinicians, neuropsychologists and cognitive neuroscientists investigating memory using a range of methods, including structural and functional magnetic resonance imaging, magnetoencephalography, electroencephalography and behavioural experiments.
+Our team consists of neurologists, clinicians, neuropsychologists and cognitive neuroscientists investigating memory using a range of methods, including structural and functional magnetic resonance imaging and behavioural experiments.

 Participate in our research

 We need volunteers of all ages for our research into memory in healthy and clinical populations.

 If you would like to volunteer to take part in our research please email us on email@example.com and we will send you information on the projects we are conducting.

 - Structural imaging for cortical thickness and voxel-based morphometry